 Listen to this podcast episode with the player above, or keep reading for the highlights and takeaway points.

-[01:18] Old PreMeds Question of the Week:
+[01:18] OldPreMeds Question of the Week:

-“I took all prereqs 12-16 years ago and I’m really struggling.
-I started studying for the MCAT December of 2017.
-I took my first full length, a Kaplan full-length one, on February 4th after constant review and got a 489.
-I took Next Step full length one the next week and got a 501.
-In the next three weeks, I took Next Step full length 2 and 3 and got a 499 and a 495, respectively.
+I took my first practice test, a Kaplan full-length one, on February 4th after constant review and got a 489.
+I took Next Step full-length one the next week and got a 501.
+In the next three weeks, I took Next Step full-length 2 and 3 and got a 499 and a 495, respectively.